 Brake components and brake lines must be mounted in areas where they are not likely to be struck by objects thrown up from the road.
 They also must be protected from excessive heat and abrasion.
 The use of copper tubing for hydraulic brake pipes is not allowed.
 Joining hydraulic brake pipes by brazing, silver soldering, etc is not allowed.

 Brakes on light trailers

-For information on the requirements for brakes on light trailers see the Vehicle Standards Fact Sheet MR25 Light vehicle towing trailer regulations (GVM 4.5 tonnes or less) .
+For information on the requirements for brakes on light trailers see Light vehicle towing and trailer regulations .